JeroenDeDauw/service-registry/README.md

 ServiceRegistry::getInstance()->registerContainer( new FooContainer() );
 ```

-Create service instances from an injected container.
+Create a service instance from an injected container with a prototypical (default) scope where each injection will result in a new instance while the singleton scope will return the same instance over the lifetime of a request.
 ```php
 /**
  * Create new 'Foo' prototype instance